To some people those two words seem unbelievable. (And some people believe happy moms are unbelievable too.)

 Unlike the cartoon movies and fairy tales, happy kids are not dropped from the sky by flying storks.

-Happy kids aren’t bought with a six figure a month paycheck.
+Happy kids aren’t bought with six figures a month paychecks.

 Happy kids are the result of loving, intentional parents that seek to give their kids the best childhood and future they can possibly have.